-In addition, the ticket of the Schaezlerpalais provides access to the Staatsgalerie Alte Meister in the Katharinenkirche (State Gallery in the St. Catherines Monastery), a branch gallery of the Pinakotheken.
+Un addition, the ticket of the Schaezlerpalais provides access to the Staatsgalerie Alte Meister in the Katharinenkirche (currently closed status: 08/2023), a branch gallery of the Pinakotheken.
 It contains paintings from the Augsburg and Swabian schools of the late Middle Ages and the early Renaissance, the great period of Augsburg painting.

 Today's Schaezlerpalais stands on the site of an older patrician house from the late Middle Ages, in which the later wife of Archduke Ferdinand of Austria, the bourgeois Philippine Welser (1527-1580) was born.
 The Augsburg banker Benedikt Adam Liebert v.
 Liebenhofen (1730-1810) acquired this building in 1764, had it demolished and erected the present building from 1765.